 If you’re thinking about becoming a radiologic technologist (or already on your way), it’s a smart choice.
-With the ability to enter the field with only an associate degree, faster-than-average job growth, and a median annual salary hovering around $60k in 2019, becoming a radiologic technologist can be a fast way to get into a good-paying healthcare career.
+With the ability to enter the field with only an associate degree, faster-than-average job growth, and a median annual salary of nearly $62k in 2021, becoming a radiologic technologist can be a fast way to get into a good-paying healthcare career.
 But getting there requires hard work, from the moment you enter your radiology tech degree program to the time you get your professional license and your first job.
 And finding the funding to pay for school isn’t always easy, either.

 Scholarships and Grants for Radiology Tech Students